Kiprun Kipstorm Tempo Running Shoe Review

 The Kiprun Kipstorm Tempo is a high-stack, unplated uptempo trainer built for runners who want a cushioned but responsive shoe for workouts, faster daily training, and long runs with pace changes.
 In the broader market, it sits near unplated performance trainers like the R.A.D UFO and the On Cloudmonster 3 Hyper, since they all use a dual-layered midsole to balance bounce and control without relying on a plate.
 The Kipstorm Tempo's top ATPU layer adds the livelier, more responsive feel, while the firmer CMEVA carrier helps stabilize the tall platform.
 The ASICS SUPERBLAST 3 is an even better dual-density option if you want stronger long-distance protection with similar pace versatility, though it isn't quite as nimble as the Kiprun.

 Within Kiprun's lineup, this model is part of a broader reset around clearer road-running categories and more serious midsole compounds.
-The Kipstorm Tempo falls within their faster-running range, below more race-focused models like the Kiprun Kipstorm Challenger and Kiprun Kipstorm Elite.
+The Kipstorm Tempo falls within their faster-running range, below more race-focused models like the Kiprun Kipstorm Challenger, the most versatile racing shoe, and the Kiprun Kipstorm Elite, the more accessible racing option.
 On the other end, the Kiprun Kipride and Kiprun Kipride Max cover daily training and cushioned mileage.

 For more options, check out our recommendations for the best running shoes, as well as the best long-distance running shoes and the best shoes for running a marathon.